How We're Losing Our Signal (and Drowning In Noise)

 The internet is a tragedy of the commons all over again.
 Like plastic in our oceans, carbon in our atmosphere, and pee in our pools, freedom comes with negative externalities: noise.

 Have you ever been in one of those fruitless conversations where it seems like everyone is just waiting their turn to speak?
 That’s the internet right now.
 Online publishing is broken because we can no longer put a value on what we consume.
 Why?
 Because we don't remember and we’re not really listening.
 Everyone is just waiting for their turn to speak.
-The less we feel we're being heard, the louder we scream.
+And the less we feel we're being heard, the louder we scream.

 2. Ignore the False Narratives